 LA Pro 30+ Years • Backed Grammy Artists Natalie Cole and Michael W. Smith in Concert • Jazz & Symphonic • Benny Goodman and Pete Fountain Style on Clarinet • Phil Woods and Art Pepper Style on Alto Sax • Quick Turnaround • Top-Quality • Latest Technology • Music Degree

-I enjoy working with people who care about their art.
 I work with top musicians in many styles, from backing Natalie Cole in concert on lead alto with a Don Kubec big band, to playing with the LA-based New Orleans Traditional Jazz Band (seen in a popular smartphone ad), singers like Lia Booth, Sandra Booker, Jay Jackson, and Chuck Ousley in intimate jazz clubs, wailing sax in ‘70s rock/funk bands, to orchestral and sacred music, backing Michael W. Smith in concert with the Corona Symphony, recording film tracks for Claire Elizabeth Terry, and theater productions/soundtracks for Cora Alley, or originals for groups like Prairie Anthem.

 Contact me, and let's hear your ideas!
 I'll help you make this a great recording.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.